 Screen Objective This screen allows the user to configure track settings for a VRRP router.
 Navigation Layer 3 Management > VRRP > IF Track Settings Fields Select-click to select the group number for which the configuration need to be deleted. • Group number/ Group No -enter the Group Number to have its track settings configured for the specified interface.
 The default value is 0.
-This value ranges from 1 to 4294967295. • No. of Link/No. of Links-enter the number of links to be tracked.
+This value ranges from 1 to 4294967295. • No. of Link/No. of Links -enter the number of links to be tracked.
 The default value is 0.
 This value range is from 1 to 255.
-NOTE: Tracked Links count should be lesser than or equal to the tracked interfaces created. • Interface-select the interface from the list of VLAN interfaces already created and map the virtual router.
-NOTE: VLAN Interface Basic Settings VLAN Interface Switch Switch Down V IPv4 Enabled State Up V Proxy ARP Disabled V MTU Create Reset VLAN interface can be created using Layer 3 Management > IP >VLAN Interface screen, and IP can be assigned using Layer 3 Management > IP >IPV4 Address Configuration screen.
+NOTE: Tracked Links count should be lesser than or equal to the tracked interfaces created. • Interface -select the interface from the list of VLAN interfaces already created and map the virtual router.
+NOTE: VLAN Interface Basic Settings VLAN Interface Switch Admin State IPv4 Enabled State Up Proxy ARP Disabled MTU Create Reset Select VLAN Interface Switch Admin State Enabled State 1 default Up V Up V Up V 1500 VLAN interface can be created using Layer 3 Management > IP >VLAN Interface screen, and IP can be assigned using Layer 3 Management > IP >IPV4 Address Configuration screen.
 Buttons ADD-adds and saves new configuration.
 Delete-deletes the selected entry.